glurp/minitcp/README.md

 Handlers are disponibles for any sockets : client or server.
 All handler's bloc run in distinct thread : so any handler-bloc can wait anything. if socket is closed, handler/thread are cleanly (?) stoped.

 * socket.**on_any_receive() {|data| ...}**          : on receive some data, any size
 * socket.**on_n_receive(sizemax=1) {|data| ...}**   : receives n byte(s) only
 * socket.**on_receive_sep(";") {|field | ... }**    : reveive data until string separator
 * socket.**on_timer(value_ms) { ... }**             : each time do something, if socket is open
 * socket.**after(duration) { ... }**    : do something after n millisecondes, if socket is open

-some primitives are here for help (no thread):
+Some primitives are here for help (no thread):

 * **received_timeout(sizemax,timeout)** : wait for n bytes, with timeout, (blocking caller)
 * **wait_end()**                        : wait, (blocking caller) until socket is close. this work only if something has closed the socket.this is possible unicly by receiving 0 bte on a socket reading.

+This primitives are declared in SocketReactive module.

 TODO
 ==